-If you have been diagnosed with a bulging disc and conservative, nonsurgical treatments have failed to bring you relief from your symptoms, please contact Laser Spine Institute today to learn more about our safe, effective endoscopic procedures.
-Our minimally invasive, outpatient procedures to treat bulging discs are alternatives to traditional back surgery.
+If you have been diagnosed with a bulging disc and conservative, nonsurgical treatments have failed to bring you relief from your symptoms, please contact Laser Spine Institute today to learn more about your treatment options.
+Our minimally invasive outpatient spine surgeries to treat bulging discs are alternatives to traditional back surgery.

 Contact us today for a no-cost MRI review* to find out if you are a candidate for our minimally invasive procedures.